Free IQ Test

-IQ test fees can vary widely, due to the different kinds of tests and reasons for taking them, such as:
+Intelligence test fees for in-person IQ tests can vary widely, due to the different kinds of tests and reasons for taking them.

-Receipt of scores will depend largely on which IQ test is being taken.
-In general, accepted IQ ranges are as follows, from the WAIS-IV:
+Your IQ score will depend largely on which test you are taking.
+In general, ranges are as follows:

 |IQ Score Range||WAIS-IV Classification|

 Our quick IQ test listed above is a great place to start if you are curious about what your current IQ score would be.
 You can read more information IQ scores with our complete guide.

 Can I Practice with a Free IQ Test Online?

 You can practice for an IQ test online but it will not increase your intelligence.
 It is thought that once you reach a certain age, you intelligence is your intelligence.

 With that being said, if you are taking an IQ test for a job, you can definitely practice beforehand to try to increase your score.